 This is probably going to be one of the most wonderful experiences of your life...

 How this works: Crew, cleans, fishes, learns to sail (and sails), stands watches, helps with videography, and helps with general boat maintenance.
-I provide the boat, training, and I captain the boat.
+I provide the boat, training, and I captain the boats.

 What I don’t require of you: Sailing experience.
 In fact, I typically prefer if you have none.

-Nice skills to have: Filming, photography, cooking, cleaning (and general tidiness), and musicians are always wonderful to have.
+Nice skills to have: Cooking, cooking, cooking, filming, photography, cleaning (and general tidiness), and musicians are always wonderful to have.

 A note on diet: That is, if you have diet restrictions, I will not take you.
 It adds much complication to an already complicated and delicate system.
 Sorry folks.
 Anddd it should be mentioned we occasionally kill a goat, so that too (you needn't be part of that process, just the eating part).

 About Windy: she is an ocean going 45 foot Beneteau Oceanis 440 sloop-rigged monohull.
 She has 3 rooms, 2 bathrooms, a kitchen, living room, and large cockpit.
 However, you may not have your own cabin.
 Preference is given to crew with most time on Windy.

 About Miss E: she is 56 foot Fountaine Pajot Marquesas 56 sloop rigged catamaran.
 She has 8 cabins, 5 bathrooms, a kitchen, bar, living room with cocktail area, large cockpit, and plenty of deck space.
 You'll typically have your own cabin on Miss E. She's basically a fast moving hotel.

 More specifics: Fridges, freezers, stoves, ovens, air conditioners (though we hardly use them), generators, water makers, SCUBA dive compressor, 8 sets of SCUBA gear, spear guns, heavy fishing rods and reels, guitars, and a flying machine.